github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 ### Creating an account
 To sign up for a {% data variables.product.prodname_dotcom %} account, navigate to https://github.com/ and follow the prompts.

-To keep your {% data variables.product.prodname_dotcom %} account secure you should generate a strong and unique password with more than 16 characters using a password manager, such as [LastPass](https://lastpass.com/) or [1Password](https://1password.com/).
+To keep your {% data variables.product.prodname_dotcom %} account secure you should generate a strong and unique password with more than 16 characters using a password manager.

 {% if currentVersion == 'free-pro-team@latest' or enterpriseServerVersions contains currentVersion %}
 {% note %}